 He would master both sheer and delicate approaches to the kit, although he was best known for his powerful and intricate drumming.

-His flawless technique and audacious approach was a great fit for the sound of jazz big bands, popular in the 1930s and the 1940s.
+His flawless technique and audacious approach were a great fit for the sound of jazz big bands, popular in the 1930s and the 1940s.

 His virtuoso, technically impeccable style, later influenced rock drummers such as John Bonham, Phil Collins, and Roger Taylor.